-There are a number of trigonometric formula and identities which denotes the relation between the functions and help to find the angles of the triangle.
+There are a number of trigonometric formulas and identities which denotes the relation between the functions and help to find the angles of the triangle.
 All these trigonometric functions with their formula are explained here elaborately, to make them understand to the readers.

 Also, you will come across the table for where the value of these ratios is mentioned for some particular degrees.
 And based on this table you will be able to solve many trigonometric examples and problems.

-Basic Trigonometric Functions
+Six Trigonometric Functions

 The angles of sine, cosine, and tangent are the primary classification of functions of trigonometry.
 And the three functions which are cotangent, secant and cosecant can be derived from the primary functions.
 Basically, the other three functions are often used as compare to the primary trigonometric functions.
 Consider the following diagram as a reference for an explanation of these three primary functions.
 This diagram can be referred to as the sin-cos-tan triangle.
 We usually define the trigonometry with the help of the right-angled triangle.

 Sine function of an angle is the ratio between the opposite side length to that of the hypotenuse.
 From the above diagram, the value of sin will be:

 - Sin a =Opposite/Hypotenuse = CB/CA